-Each student is required to have laptop or ipad for in-class testing.
+Each student is required to have laptop or iPad for in-class testing.
 Cell phones used for this purpose are not acceptable.

 Summer clinical between the junior and senior years is at an additional cost for both tuition and housing.
 Students should plan for this expense and speak to financial aid if help is needed to cover these costs.
+Students should obtain a new 1 step PPD before senior year.